Are You Strong Enough?

 Anne often begins her talks with the jaw-dropping story of how her son at age 3 violently attacked her with a pair of scissors then sadly begged her moments later, “Mommy, uppy.
 Please pick me up.”

 The trauma of this and many other experiences since taught Anne to dig deep within herself to find the strength she needed to move forward, instead of focusing on her fears and weaknesses.
-Caring for a child who was oppositional, defiant and violent, she had to learn to communicate proactively and strategically without reacting to his tantrums and rages.
-She learned she had to courageously take responsibility for her own thoughts, words and actions, even when it felt easier to “play the victim.”
+Caring for a child who was oppositional, defiant, and violent, she had to learn to communicate proactively and strategically without reacting to his tantrums and rages.
+She learned she had to courageously take responsibility for her own thoughts, words, and actions, even when it felt easier to “play the victim.”

 “I began to realize that I wasn’t a victim, I was a volunteer,” she says in her acclaimed TEDx talk.
 “I could either let this define and defeat me, or keep moving.”

 Anne remarried, and with the love and support of her family continues to raise Evan.
 Then in 2014, she faced a series of devastating blows.
 A relaxing massage turned alarming when the therapist found a lump behind Anne’s right ear.
-She underwent an intricate six-hour surgery to remove a tumor that left her face partially (though thankfully, temporarily) paralyzed.
+She underwent an intricate six-hour surgery to remove a tumor that left her face partially (but thankfully temporarily) paralyzed.
 Then, just before undergoing a second surgery on her eye and six weeks of radiation therapy, she fell down a flight of stairs and broke her foot in four places.